Published on 13-Sep-2022

 Risk = probability of failure (POF) x consequence of failure (COF)

-Organization use both approaches (qualitative and quantitative) in risk analysis
+Organizations use both approaches (qualitative and quantitative) in risk analysis.

-There are several advantages to risk-based inspections over reactive approaches:
+There are several advantages to risk-based inspections and over-reactive approaches:

-• Improving risk management by regular risk analysis assessments and its mitigation
+• Improving risk management through regular risk analysis assessments and its mitigation

 • Minimizing downtimes by preventing critical malfunctions